 Ground Potential Rise (GPR) or Earth Potential Rise is a phenomenon that occurs when large amounts of electricity enter the earth.
 This is typically caused when substations or high-voltage towers fault, or when lightning strikes occur (fault current).
 When currents of large magnitude enter the earth from a grounding system, not only will the grounding system rise in electrical potential, but so will the surrounding soil as well.

 The voltages produced by a Ground Potential Rise or Earth Potential Rise event can be hazardous to both personnel and equipment.
-As described earlier, soil has resistance know as soil resistivity which will allow an electrical potential gradient or voltage drop to occur along the path of the fault current in the soil.
+As described earlier, soil has resistance known as soil resistivity which will allow an electrical potential gradient or voltage drop to occur along the path of the fault current in the soil.
 The resulting potential differences will cause currents to flow into any and all nearby grounded conductive bodies, including concrete, pipes, copper wires and people.

 Ground Potential Rise Study